 Most of the studies widely quoted, administer CLA in dosage amounts from 3 to 6 grams daily.

-People who took CLA also had higher leptin and lipoprotein levels, both considered heart disease markers.
-The only thing proponents of CLA supplementation suggest to deal with this problem is a small statement we found at the bottom of one website, "it may be wise for those using CLA to have their blood fats monitored by a physician."
+People who took CLA also had higher leptin and lipoprotein levels; both considered heart disease markers.
+The only thing proponents of CLA supplementation suggest to deal with this problem is a short statement we found at the bottom of one website, "it may be wise for those using CLA to have their blood fats monitored by a physician."

 That's not all.
 CLA subjects also had higher white blood cell counts, which could lead to damaging artery inflammation.